Dear Vodafone Ghana,

 As they say, ‘Time Tells’, so will be waiting to see the day all get fixed and we all go happy!

-Another thing is, about the Vodafone Fibre to my neighborhood, if you guys figure out it ain’t gonna be commercially viable, just cut the crap out of it.
+Another thing is, about the Vodafone Fibre to my neighborhood, if you guys figure out it ain’t gonna be commercially viable, just cut the bad out of it.
 No hard feelings.
 You don’t have to spend that much just to service me alone!

 I strongly believe if people get to know it exists, they’ll use it.
 So going ahead might be commercially viable.
 Maybe!